HuangQiang/QALSH_Mem/README.md

 bash run_all.sh
 ```

-A gentle remind is that when you run QALSH or QALSH<sup>+</sup>, since they needs the ground truth results for evaluation, please first run `-alg 0` to get the ground truth results.
+A gentle reminder is that when running QALSH or QALSH<sup>+</sup>, since they need the ground truth results for evaluation, please first run `-alg 0` to get the ground truth results.

 ### Step 3.
 Parameter Settings